slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 That was a small amount of evidence that some communication, message-passing (without known mechanical means), happened non-locally, but I think the message is about trust and medical institutions.

-Perhaps how quickly people will turn on somebody, as if to medicate or treat them, when that person is extremely innocent.
+Perhaps how quickly people will turn on somebody, as if to medicate or treat, when that person is extremely innocent.

 # Synchronicities (Part 3)